ChoSanghyuk/TIL/blockchain/smart_contract/solidity.md

     - return variables are declared with the same syntax after the `returns` keyword
     - names of return variables can be omitted
-      - can provide return values (either a single or multiple ones directly
+      - can provide return values (either a single or multiple ones directly)
+      - You can either explicitly assign to return variables, or you can provide return values directly with the `return` statement:
     - Return variables can be used as any other local variable and they are initialized with their default value assigned.
     - the statement `return (v0, v1, ..., vn)` can be used to return multiple values
       - The number of components must be the same as the number of return variables and their types have to match

     ```solidity
     contract Simple {
         function arithmetic(uint a, uint b)